 - Promote team-building social activities.
 Managers should not only plan these functions, but also participate whenever possible.
 This will normalize socialization between employees and encourage friendships and camaraderie.

 Promoting work friendships is an important part of a positive employer culture that will make workers want to produce and stick around.
 Employers can reap the benefits of these important connections in all kinds of ways, from increased productivity, lowered healthcare costs, and talent retention.
+If you're an employer seeking talent, just click the button below to get a little help from your friends at Artisan Talent.

 We need best friends at work.
 We also need a BFF that can help with the search to find talent or a better job.
 Artisan Talent is that friend that can help with both.
+To start the hunt for your new BFF, just click the button below.

 Other Posts You Might Like